-Naturally, the born and raised California girl’s home is a master class in swoon-worthy, texture-rich bohemia, with that timeless glamor and modern femininity we’ve all come to know and love from her.
+Naturally, the born-and-raised California girl’s home is a master class in swoon-worthy, texture-rich bohemia, with that timeless glamor we’ve all come to know and love from her.
 In collaboration with interior designer Katherine Carter, Conrad struck a stylish balance between her West Coast sensibility and that traditional, almost colonial aesthetic for a clean and polished look with major Cali-cool vibes.

 Aesthetics aside, the home’s abundance of natural light (which pours in from every angle) is what really had us swooning.
 Conrad made sure to maximize this design feature by keeping the palette neutral, only mixing in soft, washed-out colors to keep the overall feeling fresh and airy.
 “I like my living space to feel clean but welcoming,” she said.
 “I feel like your home should be a representation of your style so, I like to include personal items throughout.”
 Ahead, Conrad shares her favorite room in the house, the danger of baking at home, her morning routine, and career advice for aspiring entrepreneurs.

 The Martha Stewart of the millennial generation, Conrad had to have a stylish yet practical space to entertain (and bake!).
 So as soon as she moved in, she completely redid the kitchen, which included repainting the cabinets, adding white subway tile, and installing Mystery White marble countertops.
 “Mystery White is much more stain-resistant stone than Carrera, and I’m a hurricane in the kitchen, so it’s a must,“ she said.